Compare Car Insurance Quotes in the UK

 Installing a Black Box

-Installing telematics or a “Black Box” in your car is one of the easiest ways to reduce your premium costs.
-This is particularly true for new or young drivers who can’t take advantage of a no-claims discount.
+Installing telematics or a "Black Box" in your car is one of the easiest ways to reduce your premium costs.
+High premiums are particularly true for new or young drivers who can't take advantage of a no-claims discount.
 This device monitors your driving, and your premium will decrease if you drive safely throughout the year.
 However, there is also the possibility it could increase if you have been driving recklessly.
-Black Boxes come at no extra cost and can be installed yourself.
+You can install Black Boxes yourself, which come at no extra cost.
 Some insurance companies may send out engineers to fit it in the vehicle for you, typically free.

 Raise your Voluntary Excess